KYOSS/website/docs/README.md

 ## Welcome

-The KY Open Source Society is a community of enthusiasts, knowledge seekers, professions, amateurs, and anyone else who has an interest in Open Source software and Open Source philosophies.
+The KY Open Source Society is a community of enthusiasts, knowledge seekers, professionals, amateurs, and anyone else who has an interest in Open Source software and Open Source philosophies.

 ## Links